 Introduction

-The Intergovernmental Oceanographic Commission (IOC) Intergovernmental Coordination Group for the Tsunami and Other Coastal Hazards Warning System for the Caribbean and Adjacent Regions (ICG/CARIBE-EWS) held its XIII session in Curacao in April 2018.
+The Intergovernmental Oceanographic Commission (IOC) Intergovernmental Coordination Group for the Tsunami and Other Coastal Hazards Warning System for the Caribbean and Adjacent Regions (ICG/CARIBE-EWS) held its XIII session in Curaçao in April 2018.
 At this session, Working Group 4 (WG-4) on Preparedness, Readiness, and Resilience was tasked to conduct the inventory of tsunami evacuation signs and symbols used in the region, as well as internationally (including the ISO 20712) and make recommendations to the ICG XIV on tsunami signage.
 Similarly, Working Group 2 (WG-2; Hazard Assessment) and Task Team (Evacuation Mapping) was also requested to conduct an inventory of tsunami inundation and evacuation mapping.
 The Chair of WG-2 and WG-4 and the Evacuation Mapping Task Team decided to join forces and prepared one survey on both signage and mapping.
 The International Tsunami Information Center Caribbean Office (ITIC-CAR), previously known as the Caribbean Tsunami Warning Program, developed in Google Forms a template that could accept both text and images.
 On February 5, 2019 the CARIBE-EWS Secretariat sent an email to the Tsunami National Contacts (TNC) of the CARIBE-EWS Member States and Territories requesting each of them to complete the survey.
 On October 2020 ITIC-CAR prepared a new survey that was sent to each CARIBE-EWS Member State and Territories requesting an update on their signage.
 Based on the survey results the 2019 CARIBE-EWS Tsunami Signage Inventory and Report was prepared and presented at the ICG/CARIBE-EWS XIV Session.

 After considering the report, the ICG XIV instructed the WG-4 to annually update the database and expand information on the blue line concept for evacuation.
 In 2020 the report was updated and presented at the ICG/CARIBE-EWS XV session, where ICG/CARIBE-EWS stated in the session report: